Alabama man indicted for ’88 murder of 11-year-old girl - NewsBreak

 It was DNA evidence that linked McClendon, a former Massachusetts Department of Corrections Officer, to the murder of Melissa Ann Tremblay, known by “Missy” to her family; what that evidence was, the ECDA’s office says, won’t be released while the trial is ongoing.

-Though the case of Missy’s murder was never fully closed, Carrie Kimball with the ECDA’s office says the investigation was reopened “with intention” in 2014, with investigators doing more digging through the details “in earnest.”Paralyzed woman dies in east Alabama house fire
+Though the case of Missy’s murder was never fully closed, Carrie Kimball with the ECDA’s office says the investigation was reopened “with intention” in 2014, with investigators doing more digging through the details “in earnest.”Paralyzed woman dies in Phenix City house fire

 Missy’s body was found lying on the train tracks of the old Boston & Maine Railway Yard.
 She had been stabbed multiple times.
 According to ECDA Johnathan Blodgett, her left leg had been amputated by a train car after she died.